 In Configuration Manager, You can set Maximum Run-Time when creating or editing the following workflows –

 How to Specify Maximum Run time for the Application

-Select an existing application in the Applications node and select Deployment Types tab.
+Select an existing application in the Applications node and select the Deployment Types tab.
 Right-click on the existing deployment type and select Properties.

-Maximum allowed run time (minutes): Specify the maximum time in minutes that you expect the deployment type to run on the client computer.
+Maximum allowed run time (minutes): Specify the maximum time in minutes you expect the deployment type to run on the client computer.

 Important – A conflict might occur if the Maximum allowed run time is longer than the scheduled maintenance window.
 If the user sets the maximum run time to a period greater than any available maintenance window length, that deployment type doesn’t run.